How Libraries Can Measure the Success of Community Health Programs

 What Is an Indicator?

-An indicator is a measurable sign that a program is making progress toward its goals.
+An indicator is simply a measurable sign that a program is making progress toward its goals.

 Indicators help libraries answer questions such as: